kurtulusbulus/kurtulusbulus.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-I am currently a PhD candidate at Centre for Discovery Brain Sciences within The University of Edinburgh, supervised by Prof. Matthew Nolan, Dr. Istvan Gyongy and Dr. Srinjoy Mitra.
-My PhD project involves the development of ultra-high speed photometry systems to investigate circuit mechanisms of memory consolidation in hippocampus.
-I obtained my master degree from School of Informatics, where a various types of computational and biological courses were involved.
+I am currently pursuing a Ph.D. at the Centre for Discovery Brain Sciences, located within The University of Edinburgh.
+Under the guidance of Prof. Matthew Nolan, Dr. Istvan Gyongy, and Dr. Srinjoy Mitra, my research focuses on the development of ultra-high-speed photometry systems to investigate neural activity.
+Prior to this, I completed my master's degree at the School of Informatics, where I undertook a diverse range of computational and biological courses.

- My master dissertation was using machine learning to analyse extracellular neural recordings.
-Prior to Edinburgh, I was a graduate research intern at University of Aveiro in Portugal on summer 2019.
-Throughout my stay in Aveiro, a small project, which included machine learning and simulation for smart parking lots, were accomplished.
+During my master's dissertation, I utilized machine learning techniques to analyze extracellular neural recordings.
+Before joining the University of Edinburgh, I worked as a graduate research intern at the University of Aveiro in Portugal during the summer of 2019.
+In Aveiro, I successfully completed a small project involving machine learning and simulation for smart parking lots.

-Between 2017 and 2019, I worked as a research/teaching assistant at Adana Science and Technology University.
-As a research assistant, I had a chance to take part in research projects, which are related with machine learning, image processing and internet of things.
+Between 2017 and 2019, I served as a research/teaching assistant at Adana Science and Technology University.
+This role provided me with valuable experience in research projects related to machine learning, image processing, and the Internet of Things.

-In the long term, my research goal is to develop advance tools in order to accelerate experimental biology, especially focus on neuroscience.
+In the long term, my research aspirations revolve around the development of advanced imaging tools that can accelerate experimental biology, with a particular focus on neuroscience.
+I firmly believe that the integration of engineering methods and computational science holds great promise in enhancing our understanding of the cortex.

- I personally believe that engineering methods along with computational science are promising to shed light on our understanding of human cortex.
+Prior to 2017, I co-founded a startup company after securing funding from the Turkish Ministry of Science.
+The core idea behind the project involved the development of a smart electronic drum system, which is still in progress.

-Before 2017, I co-founded a start-up company by winning a small capital from Turkish Ministry of Science.
-The project idea was based on development of a smart electronic drum system.
-The project is still under the development.
+I am honored to be a recipient of the Turkish Ministry of Education Scholarship for graduate study abroad.
+All of my postgraduate studies and research are generously funded by the Turkish Ministry of Education.

-I am also the recipent of Turkish Ministry of Education Scholarship for graduate study abroad.
-My all postgraduate study and research are funded by Turkish Ministry of Education.
+During my leisure time, I enjoy visiting the gym, exploring local coffee shops, and embarking on travel adventures.